vigneshpalanivelr/MeachineLearningAI/S3-04-MLOps/CS1 - Introduction to MLOps.md

 ### Definition
 The initial step in any data science workflow to **acquire and prepare data** for analysis.

-**🎯 Real-World Analogy**: Think of data engineering as running a quality control factory.
+**Real-World Analogy**: Think of data engineering as running a quality control factory.
 Raw materials (data) come in from various suppliers, often damaged or incomplete.
 Your job?
 Turn that mess into pristine, ready-to-use inputs for your ML models—just like a chef inspecting and preparing ingredients before cooking!

 ### Key Characteristics
 - Data integrated from **various resources** with **different formats**